aldrinjenson/obsidian-camera/README.md

 -   Create and paste links to the recording automatically if a markdown file is open
 -   File picker

+## Note

+-   This was built primarily with Obsidan-desktop in mind
+-   Mobile version mostly works, but there may be some differences depending on the mobile manufacturer

 ## Installataion

 Install directly by browsing from community plugins.